psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 author: psu
 ---

-The James Webb Space Telescope finally took off into space today.
+The James Webb Space Telescope finally took off into orbit today.
 In the lead up to the launch I had read up some of the background for this device, and let me just say that what they are trying to do with this telescope is [super ultra bonkers](https://www.quantamagazine.org/why-nasas-james-webb-space-telescope-matters-so-much-20211203/).